What we know about Hillary Clinton's health

 Clinton's bones and brain

-Clinton's health history not only includes her blood but also her bones.
+Clinton's health history also includes a bone fracture.
 She stumbled at the State Department in summer 2009 and fractured her right elbow.
 The injury resulted in her having to undergo a two-hour surgery, which was deemed successful.

 Then, in December 2012, Clinton suffered a stomach virus after traveling and fainted, which caused her to suffer a concussion, according to Bardack's report.
 In follow-up evaluations, she was found to have a transverse sinus venous thrombosis -- in other words, a blood clot in the brain.
 The clot later dissolved.